CleverCloud/doc.clever-cloud.com/administrate/database-migration.md

 To improve security, you need to perform a "migration", which will boot a new VM with up-to-date system and database.
 Unless you want to upgrade your database to a new major version or to give it more resources, you just have to perform a migration on the same zone, same plan and same major version.

+These updates are not related to your addon (PostgreSQL, MySQL...) major version.
+Only patches or minor versions of the addon software along with system upgrades (security patches and new kernel features) are performed.
+For example, you can keep *PostgreSQL 11* if you want to.

 ## Migration (updating) step-by-step

 Under any database add-on menu, go to the **Migrate/Upgrade** section.